openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/09/10

+* The head node is stuck and unfortunately none of the ways I have to reset it remotely worked.
+This will have to wait until the morning.
+In the meantime, please use the head node clas-compute.ucdenver.pvt.
+All user files are there and you can submit slurm jobs as usual.

 ### 2023/08/08

 * MATLAB was upgraded to R2023a with all toolboxes in CU Denver license installed.
 This is now the